 NINJA Only Path: Same as above, except Nail the Concepts with the NINJA Book or NINJA Sparring videos.
 If you like Sparring – stick with it and supplement any weak points with the NINJA Book.
 If you prefer the NINJA Book, then supplement with NINJA Sparring videos on your weak topics.

 Supplement Path: First Time?
 Retake?
 15th Retake?
 It doesn't matter.
 Take Intense Notes while watching your main course lecture videos.

 Used the proven method provided in the NINJA Study Framework.

-Again … if this is your first time taking this exam, use your Course questions for N (Non-Stop MCQ) and use NINJA MCQ for A (All Comes Together) as you review.
+Again … if this is your first time taking this exam, use your main course CPA questions for N (Non-Stop MCQ) and use NINJA MCQ for A (All Comes Together) as you review.
 You can also mix in your any CPA supplemental multiple-choice questions.

 If this is your first time taking this exam and you're memorizing the test bank questions (which is really bad because it causes false confidence … you're scoring in the 90s, but on exam day, you score a 65 and can't figure out why), then switch over to NINJA MCQ 100% for both (N) and (A).

 SIMS – First time or retake alike: switch back and forth between the two platforms.

 NINJA Only Path: All NINJA.
 All the time.

 Just Rewrite Your Intense Notes.

 Supplement Path: We know you took killer notes over your course lectures … re-write those 😀